BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 > Azure Advisor evaluates your Azure resources and makes recommendations to help improve **reliability**, **security**, and **performance**, achieve **operational excellence**, and reduce **costs**.
 Azure Advisor is designed to help you save time on cloud optimization.
 The recommendation service includes suggested actions you can take right away, postpone, or dismiss.

-avaliable both in the portal as a personalized dashboard and as an API.
+available both in the portal as a personalized dashboard and as an API.

 > - Reliability is used to ensure and improve the continuity of your business-critical applications.
 > - Security is used to detect threats and vulnerabilities that might lead to security breaches.